alwaysbegrowing/arbor-contracts/emergency.md

 ## Roles

-In the event of an emergency situation, the following roles should be assigned to Porter team working to resolve the situation.
+In the event of an emergency situation, the following roles should be assigned to Arbor team working to resolve the situation.
 Preferred assignees are left to right.

-- Facilitator (@RusseII, @jordanalexandermeyer)
+- Facilitator (@RusseII, @Namaskar-1F64F)
-- Multi-sig Herder (@RusseII, @Geczy, @jordanalexandermeyer)
+- Multi-sig Herder (@RusseII, @Geczy)
-- Strategist Lead (@RusseII, @jordanalexandermeyer)
+- Strategist Lead (@RusseII, @Namaskar-1F64F)
 - Core Dev Lead (@Namaskar-1F64F, @RusseII)
 - Web Lead (@Geczy, @Namaskar-1F64F, @RusseII)
-- Ops (@jordanalexandermeyer, @RusseII)
+- Ops (@Geczy, @RusseII)

 A contributor may be assigned up to three of these roles concurrently.